· Animal and Food Science

 The Academic Office arranges interview schedules for the candidates.
 The department chair conducts interviews with each candidate and coordinates a classroom teaching experience.
 The department chair invites full-time faculty members in the department to observe and critique the teaching experiences and actively seeks student feedback.
 Department chairs may also consider other informal ways for the faculty to interact with the candidates.

 Immediately following the candidates' visits, the department chair holds a meeting with the members of the department search committee.
 All in attendance are given an opportunity to express their feelings.
 The department chair then represents the department in a decision meeting with the other academic leaders involved in the interviews.
-The University president, in counsel with the academic leaders, determines a principal candidate and an alternate to submit to the Board of Trustees for final clearance (for additional important information on this portion of the hiring process, see 6.4.2 Hiring Full-time and Temporary Faculty Members).
+The University president, in counsel with the academic leaders, determines a principal candidate and an alternate to submit to the Board of Trustees for final clearance (for additional important information on this portion of the hiring process, see 6.4.2 Hiring Full-time and Visiting Faculty Members).

 Department chairs submit requests for new adjunct faculty members to the Academic Office using the Part-Time Faculty Request form.
 This form is due at the beginning of the preceeding semester (approximately 4 months in advance of the needed start date).